 Add NaOH.
 CrO2Cl2 and OH- react to give yellow solution CrO42-.
 Then add CH3COOH and Pb(CH3COO)2.
 A yellow colour PbCrO4 precipitated is formed.
 PbCrO4(s) solve in dilute HNO3.

 It will give brown colour Br2 gas.
-H2 gas also forms.
+H2 gas also is given.

 NaCl(s) gives HBr with concentrated H3PO4.